ShunyiZhao/SoftWareEandGroupProject/README.md

 new mode of gaming and hope it could be attractive for gamers and become successful in gaming industry.

 First of all, BIGEATER is a simple and small game.
 The reason is that with fast pace and heavy pressure, gaming is a wonderful way to relax.
-Hence, we came up with the idea to design a simple and small game which do not require gamers to spend a lot of time to learn and do not require the subtle skills to play, neither.
-In addition, we believe simple games would be appeal to some potential gamers and therefore expand the audience.
+Hence, we came up with the idea to design a simple and small game which does not require gamers to spend a lot of time to learn and does not require the subtle skills to play, neither.
+In addition, we believe simple games would be appealing to some potential gamers and therefore expand the audience.

 Secondly, BIGEATER provides processed game-related data such as game duration and game hits for game analysts, so that they can make decisions to optimize or promote the games.
 We think continuous improvement and innovation are the most significant factors to maintain high competitiveness of a game.
-Especially as a simple game, gamers may feel bored with our games easily, it is therefore more than important for our own game analysts to make accurate and instant decisions to perfection the flaws.
+Especially as a simple game, gamers may feel bored with our games easily, it is therefore more important for our own game analysts to make accurate and instant decisions to perfection the flaws.
-Also, other game analysts could use our software to know about the trend of popular games and help to improve game industry’s development.
+Also, other game analysts could use our software to know about the trend of popular games and help to promote the development of game industry.

-Interactive players are third user of BIGEATER.
+Interactive players are the third user of BIGEATER.
 They can be regarded as companions of gamers.
 Before the game begins, interactive players can operate in the web and make a recipe for gamers.
-Gamers can gain bonus marks if they comb the food in the recipe.
-In the beginning, we were supposed to make a live game broadcast so that interactive can watch the game as well as interact in the game.
-Unfortunately, we cannot figure out the live broadcast function and the interactive player’s role is limited now.
-Maybe it can become a good game for parents to educate children to have a good diet habit.
+Gamers can gain bonus marks if they combo the food in the recipe.
+At the beginning, we supposed to make a live game broadcast so that interactive players can watch the game as well as interact in the game.
+Unfortunately, we cannot realize the live broadcast function, so the interactive player’s role is limited now.
+We believe it can become a good game for parents to educate children to have a good diet habit.